Lidar Intern, Spring 2019

 What you will do

 Imec, USA is looking for a graduate level lidar intern to assist in the design, testing and characterization of lidars, and semiconductor devices for application in solid state lidars.
-The position is available immediately and will continue until December.
+The position is available January - August 2019.

 - Development and characterization of a lidar prototype in the laboratory.